lhandley1/CodeyOverflow-Forum-Project/README.md

 # CodeyOverflow Forum Project
 ## Summary
 My second React project assisted by Codecademy as part of the Learn React course.
-The task was to build and render profile comments with their profile pic, username and comments in three components.
+The task was to build and render an object array of profile comments with their profile pic, username and comments in three components.
 - **Card** - the parent component for each forum comment
 - **Header** – the first child of the Card component containing the profile pic and username.
 - **Body** – the second child of the Card component containing the comment.